Rent Paid Journal entry results in

 Table of contents

-Let’s learn how to record journal entries first by following the below steps.
+First, let’s learn how to record journal entries by following the steps below.

 - Identify the Company at which the Journal entries are to be recorded